richardtallent/RT.ValueFilter/README.md

 This includes *even the initial value*: since I didn't use the constructor that includes an initial value parameter, the constructor will use `default(T)`, but will pass it through the filter I provided in the first constructor argument.
 Because of this, I don't need "magic" initial values that pass muster, I can allow the filter to set the initial value to something befitting the logic.
 (In this example, `EmptyIfNull()` coalesces null values to empty strings, so that would end up being my initial value.)

-It's important to note that this doesn't replace the need for client-side validation and error messages, it just ensures that the values stored will *never* be invalid, even when client-side validation is bypassed or broken for some reason, or when values are modified by something other than the UI.
+It's important to note that this doesn't replace the need for client-side validation and error messages, it just ensures that the values stored will *never* be invalid, even when normal validation is bypassed or broken for some reason,.

 If I find myself using the same logic for other name-like fields, I can create a static function, then use it for any number of `Filtered<string>` instances: